Alejogb1/job-board/blog-data/how-do-dense-and-conv2d-layers-affect-values-in-keras-models.md

 id: "how-do-dense-and-conv2d-layers-affect-values-in-keras-models"
 ---

-, let’s tackle this.
 It’s a common question, and understanding the nuances between dense and conv2d layers in Keras is crucial for effectively building neural networks.
 I’ve spent a fair amount of time debugging models where these layers weren’t used optimally, so let's break down how they operate and impact data.

 The core difference lies in their processing methodology.
 A `Dense` layer, which you might also hear referred to as a fully connected layer, treats the input data as a single vector.
 It essentially performs a matrix multiplication, followed by the addition of a bias term and usually a non-linear activation function.
 Consider it this way: every input node is connected to every output node in this layer.
 This means that spatial relationships between input values are largely ignored, which can be both a benefit and a drawback, depending on your data.